flyntwp/flynt/docs/faq/readme.md

 ## What's Rupture?

 Rupture is a simple utility for working with media queries in stylus.
 It takes advantage of Stylus block mixins to provide a series of useful helpers that make using breakpoints clean and intuitive.
 [You can read more on their official website](http://jescalan.github.io/rupture/).

+Of course, as with everything else - you do not have to use this, but we strongly recommend it!

 ## Do I have to use Custom Elements to write Javascript?